scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Attempt to cloud a targets mind.
 The creature makes a Willpower save vs your spellcasting.
-On a fail the creature adds a bad die to all spellcasting rolls.
-For each crit, use a terrible die instead.
+On a fail the creature adds a Bad die to all spellcasting rolls, or a terrible die on crit.

-The number of bad or terrible dice increases by 1 for every level above the 2nd.
+You may target an additional creature for each level above 2nd.

 ___
 #### Howling Whirlwind